 Hope that helps!!! :)

-Should you have any further doubts, do not hesitate to contact me.
-I shall be pleased to help!
+Should you have any further doubt, do not hesitate to contact me.
+I shall be pleased to help.